Maltese legislation - overview

 2013 – “Protection of the whistleblower Act”.
 Dedicated legislation on whistleblower protection was implemented on the national level – this put Malta on the list of progressive countries which encourage and protect whistleblowing.

-2019, 2020 - EU Directive on Whistleblowing was adopted, and member states are obliged to comply with it and amend the existing legislation or support it with necessary institutions.
-Remarkably, Malta didn’t declare any steps towards EU Whistleblowing Directive.
+2019, 2020 – EU Directive on Whistleblowing was adopted, and member states are obliged to comply with it and amend the existing legislation or support it with necessary institutions.
+Remarkably, Malta didn’t declare any steps toward the EU Whistleblowing Directive.
 In 2020 nothing was done to strengthen Maltese law according to the EU requirements.
-Even though other European countries with existing dedicated laws contributed to EU Directive rollout, Malta stays inactive.
+Even though other European countries with existing dedicated laws contributed to the EU Directive rollout, Malta stays inactive.
 In 2021 the implementation should be finished among all the EU member countries, so there is a need for Malta to speed up.

 Efimova applied for protection after the reporter to whom she provided information, Daphne Caruana Galicia, was killed in her own car with a bomb detonator.
-Since both Efimova and Caruana Galicia revealed the information on Maltese high-level officials involved in Panama Papers scandal, Malta became a dangerous place for them to live.
+Since both Efimova and Caruana Galicia revealed the information on Maltese high-level officials involved in the Panama Papers scandal, Malta became a dangerous place for them to live.

 The case of Efimova is still ongoing; thus, no full protection was provided to the whistleblower and her family.
 Apart from receiving threats and being prosecuted in Malta, Efimova bears all the legal costs in the Maltese court – another evidence of weak whistleblowing legislation which blocks whistleblowers from reporting.

 Whistleblowers can get free legal assistance according to the EU Whistleblowing Directive, as well as compensation for moral damage.
 As long as Malta doesn't follow the recommendations and protect its whistleblowers, this chance is also lost for Malta citizens.
-The longer Malta ignores whistleblowers' safety, the more corrupt and unattractive for investments it's going to be.
+The longer Malta ignores whistleblowers' safety, the more corrupt and unattractive investments it's going to be.